7. Control Description Language¶

 trend(interval=Real, enable=Boolean)));

-must exist, (but it can be conditionally removed in which case the annotation can be ignored),higher-level declarations override lower-level declarations, and
+must be the name of an instance that exist, (but it can be conditionally removed in which case the annotation can be ignored),higher-level declarations override lower-level declarations, and

 any number of